-Net loss attributable to noncontrolling interests was \$109.4 million in 2023 compared to \$13.1 million in 2022.
-The increase was driven by \$93.3 million of the accounting charge for goodwill impairment and related tax effects including tax asset valuation allowances that is attributable to noncontrolling interests.
+Net loss attributable to noncontrolling interests was \$5.2 million in 2024 compared to \$109.4 million in 2023.
+The decrease was driven by the prior year \$93.3 million goodwill impairment and related tax effects including tax asset valuation allowances that are attributable to noncontrolling interests.